 - After the first thirty (30) days and up to the end of the first twelve (12) months from the date the employee initially began his/her Workers’ Compensation leave:

 - The employee’s benefits are continued, providing the employee has contacted the Benefits Department during the initial thirty-day period to arrange for the continuation of benefits.

 - Deductions that would normally be taken from the employee’s paycheck are instead billed directly to the employee.

 - The employee will continue to earn service credit for those benefits that are dependent upon the length of service.

 - Individuals may continue making payments to their tax-deferred annuity plan on an after-tax basis.

-- If the employee makes no arrangement to continue benefits or stops paying the employee’s share, all benefits will be terminated immediately (In this event, COBRA benefits (as described in section 4) will not be offered).
+- If the employee makes no arrangement to continue benefits or stops paying the employee’s share, all benefits will be terminated immediately.

 Return to Work

-Upon returning from a Workers’ Compensation leave, the employee must present the appropriate medical evaluation form to their supervisor and/or payroll manager.
+- Upon returning from a Workers’ Compensation leave, the employee must present the appropriate medical evaluation form to his/her supervisor and/or payroll manager.

-If the employee’s Workers’ Compensation leave was for more than 13 calendar days, the employee is then eligible to have any sick leave and Paid Time Off used during the initial “waiting period” reinstated.
+- If the employee’s Workers’ Compensation leave was for more than fourteen (14) calendar days, the employee is then eligible to have any Sick Leave and Paid Time Off used during the initial “waiting period” reinstated.

 Questions about Workers’ Compensation?